bursonic/driveMalta/Cars/Hazard awareness.md

 What is the maximum permissible alcohol level above which a driver must not drive?

-1. Breath alcohol level of 20 mg/100ml or blood alcohol level of 60mm/100ml.
+1. Breath alcohol level of 20 mg on 100 ml or blood alcohol level of 60 mm on 100ml
-2. **Breath alcohol level of 35 mg/100ml or blood alcohol level of 80mg/100ml.**
+2. **Breath alcohol level of 35 mg on 100 ml or blood alcohol level of 80 mg on 100 ml**
-3. Breath alcohol level of 45 mg/100ml or blood alcohol level of 90mm/100ml.
+3. Breath alcohol level of 45 mg on 100 ml or blood alcohol level of 90 mm on 100 ml
-4. Breath alcohol level of 25 mg/100ml or blood alcohol level of 70mg/100ml.
+4. Breath alcohol level of 25 mg on 100 ml or blood alcohol level of 70 mg on 100 ml

-###4606 - CARS5.25

-A correct seating position will enable you to:

-1. Rest your hand on the gear lever
-2. **Have a suitable grip on the steering wheel**
-3. Talk to all your passengers
-4. **Have good visibility through the windows**
-5. **Comfortably reach the pedals**
-6. Rest your head against the head restraint